jrsoftware/issrc/CONTRIBUTING.md

 Contributing issues
 -------------------

+To contribute issues use the GitHub [issue tracker](https://www.github.com/jrsoftware/issrc/issues).
-The GitHub issue tracker should only be used for one of the following:
+Should only be used for one of the following:

 - To report bugs.